docker/docs/datacenter/ucp/3.0/guides/admin/install/index.md

 To join manager nodes to the swarm,

-1. In the UCP web UI, navigate to the **Nodes** page, and click the **Add Node** button to add a new node.
+1. In the UCP web interface, navigate to the **Nodes** page, and click the **Add Node** button to add a new node.

     ![](../../images/nodes-page-ucp.png){: .with-border}